hsjoi0214/eniac-discount-analysis/README.md

 ## **Data Analysis & Findings**
 ### **1. Sales Performance by Price Basket**
+  - All the products which were sold were grouped into different price baskets for effective categorization of products.
   - Top 3 price baskets (Mid-range, Upper Mid-range, Premium) generated **~€6.2M**, about **79%** of total revenue.
   - Basket 4 (Upper Mid-range) alone generated **~€2.6M**, accounting for **31.6%** of total revenue.
   - Combined average discount for top baskets was around **17.0%**.